mdbergmann/HollyGomoku/README.md

 # HollyGomoku
 Gomoku in Hollywood

-This is a remake in Hollywood: https://www.hollywood-mal.com
+This is a re-implementation for Hollywood: https://www.hollywood-mal.com

 Taken from the CleanCoders video series "Mobile App Case Study".